longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Voice 1: I think I wrote J on the last thing I gave you.
 Voice 2: I thought it was I… and then you had J written on there?
 Voice 1: They had I, so then we thought….
-Kennedy Johnson: This is object 11, Kennedy Johnson.
+Kennedi Johnson: This is object 11, Kennedy Johnson.
 [chatter]
-Kennedy Johnson: We’re currently recording her discussion of objects.
+Kennedi Johnson: We’re currently recording her discussion of objects.
 Participant: and these are from her family.
 Kristen: Wait, she was born on March 30th too, like Justin?
 Participant: Uhuh.